suncoast-devs/handbook/lessons/js-dom/events.md

 ```
 - When a user hovers over this table row, give that row a special css class.
 - When a user clicks this button, increment a counter
-- When a the page is loaded, create these HTML elements
+- When the page is loaded, create these HTML elements
 - When the browser losses internet, display an error message
 ```